wernight/docker-compose/README.md

 [`docker-compose`](https://docs.docker.com/compose/) is useful during development and to simplify building and running linked Docker images.

+## Usage example

+    $ docker run -v /var/run/docker.sock:/var/run/docker.sock:ro -v $PWD:/code:ro --rm wernight/docker-compose build

+  - `/code` is the default current working directory.
+  - You can run as any user, for example as yourself by adding `--user $UID`.

+Note: You should use a `docker-compose` version that is compatible with your `docker` version.

 ## Feedbacks

 Suggestions are welcome on our [GitHub issue tracker](https://github.com/wernight/docker-compose/issues).